Pediatric Heart Surgery at Columbia

 Leadership in Heart Transplantation

-In 1984, our surgeons performed the world’s first successful pediatric heart transplant in a 4-year old boy.
+In 1984, our surgeons performed one of the world’s first successful pediatric heart transplants, in a 4-year old boy.
 Since that milestone, we’ve helped hundreds more children receive new hearts at our center.
 Now our transplant program is one of the largest and most successful in North America and the world, largely due to the dedication and expertise of our heart transplant team, the use of ventricular assist devices to support patients awaiting a new heart, and the use of novel immunosuppression protocols after transplantation.
 Our center is among the first in the world to use extracorporeal membrane oxygenation (ECMO), a short term cardiac assist device, to successfully sustain the lives of children whose anatomy or age would not permit a ventricular assist device.

 Adult Congenital Heart Center

 Thanks to life-saving advancements in pediatric heart care, we now have a growing population of adults with surgically-repaired congenital heart disease.
 As the body matures, these childhood operations may need revisions, and adults may also develop new lesions surrounding earlier repairs.
 In addition, newly recognized congenital defects and complex arrhythmias may require surgical attention.
 For all these reasons, our surgeons participate in Columbia’s Schneeweiss Adult Congenital Heart Center, one of the largest and most experienced adult congenital heart programs in the world.